C. J. Moore: Professional career

-Detroit Lions
+Detroit Lions (first stint)

 Moore signed with the Detroit Lions as an undrafted free agent on May 10, 2019.
-He made his NFL Debut on September 8, 2019 against the Arizona Cardinals, playing exclusively on special teams and making one tackle.
+He made his NFL Debut on September 8, 2019, against the Arizona Cardinals, playing exclusively on special teams and making one tackle.
 Moore played in all 16 of the Lions games with seven tackles during his rookie season.

 On March 14, 2022, Moore re-signed with the Lions.
-He was waived/injured on August 30, 2022 and placed on injured reserve.
+He was waived/injured on August 30, 2022, and placed on injured reserve.
 He was released on September 5.

 Houston Texans

 On October 18, 2022, Moore signed with the practice squad of the Houston Texans.